-City Palace & Observatory: The inspiration and indulgences of Rajasthan's Royal Family
+City Palace: The inspiration and indulgences of Rajasthan's Royal Family

-Mubarak Mahal, meaning the ‘Auspicious Palace’, was built with a fusion of the Islamic, Rajput and European architectural styles in the late 19th century by Maharaja Madho Singh II as a reception centre.
+One of the first buildings you come to at the City Palace is the Mubarak Mahal, meaning the ‘Auspicious Palace’.
+It was built with a fusion of the Islamic, Rajput and European architectural styles in the late 19th century by Maharaja Madho Singh II as a reception centre.
 Today, it is a museum with exhibits of textiles and carpets from the royal family’s collection.
 Our guide was particularly enthusiastic about the display of the voluminous clothes worn by Maharaja Sawai Madho Singh I, who was a mind-boggling seven feet tall, 4 feet wide and weighed 550lb and had 108 wives (most probably died from being crushed or suffocated!)

 At the far end of the Chandra Mahal is seven storey building which is primarily used by the Royal Family as its primary residence.